NOC-OI/python-advanced-esces/_extras/guide.md

 ## Lesson design

-Dataset
+### Dataset Selection

-A time series 2D or 3D geospatial dataset with at least one parameter.
+* A time series 2D or 3D geospatial dataset with at least one parameter.
-For example sea surface temperature or air temperature at 1 or 1/4 degree resolution?
+* For example sea surface temperature or air temperature at 1 or 1/4 degree resolution?
-In NetCDF format + Zarr formats
+* In NetCDF format + Zarr formats
-Subset of it as a set of images for the GNU parallel exercises (possibly numpy/numba too) Ideally we want a few GB of data, need to host it somewhere or stick it on a shared filesystem if everyone uses the same HPC
+* Subset of it as a set of images for the GNU parallel exercises (possibly numpy/numba too)
+* Ideally we want at least a few GB of data, need to host it somewhere or stick it on a shared filesystem if everyone uses the same HPC

-### things not covered that might need to be:
-* Something more biology friendly, some ecological observation data?
-Perhaps in the geospatial visualisation section?
-* Standard python advanced topics, lambdas, generators, OOP (can probably sneak lambdas in, in a few places)
-* Using Pandas dataframes, we jump straight to Xarray, is this a problem?

 ### Introduction (10 minutes teaching, 20 minutes exercises)
 * What are the common challenges of working with big data?
 Too big for memory, takes too long to process in serial, difficult to store/access, dependent on lots of libraries.